This website explains what is happening with the devolution of the adult education budget and explains some of the issues, listed below:

 There will be a transfer of statutory responsibility from DfE to the MCAs/GLA in order to give effect to devolution of the adult education budget,.

-- A draft order using powers to transfer powers and duties from central government to the GLA and combined authorities.
+- Draft order using powers to transfer powers and duties from central government to the six mayoral combined authorities.

 - Statutory guidance to combined authorities which they are expected to have regard to but which they will be able to ignore in some circumstances